 The most common cause of heel pain is plantar fasciitis, which is irritation of the plantar fascia, a thick band of tissue running along the bottom of the foot.
 While some confusion exists between plantar fasciitis and heel spurs, there are clear distinctions between the two.

 Heel spurs are bony protrusions formed when calcium deposits collect in certain areas of the heel, sometimes causing inflammation and pain.
 On the other hand, plantar fasciitis is an inflammation of the connective tissues, not the bony tissues.
 Additionally, heel spurs can occur without any associated pain, while plantar fasciitis occurs when the tissue becomes inflamed and causes pain.
 Treatment of these two maladies can vary, so it’s important to accurately diagnose the issue prior to seeking treatment.

 If you have been diagnosed with plantar fasciitis, your podiatrist may recommend a comprehensive treatment plan involving over-the-counter painkillers, heel and stretching exercises, rest, and supportive shoes.
 You may also be advised to apply ice to the affected area or use special night splints to stretch the foot as you sleep.
 If the pain persists, your doctor may recommend custom-made shoe inserts or a boot cast.

 The prognosis for plantar fasciitis is generally very positive: an easy-to-follow treatment course usually improves the pain.
-If you live in Austin and have experienced symptoms of plantar fasciitis, call Austin Podiatry at or visit one of our highly trained doctors.
+If you live in Austin and have experienced symptoms of plantar fasciitis, call Austin Podiatrists or visit one of our highly trained doctors.